dapr/docs/daprdocs/content/en/operations/configuration/control-concurrency.md

 Typically, in distributed computing, you may only want to allow for a given number of requests to execute concurrently.
 Using Dapr's `app-max-concurrency`, you can control how many requests and events can invoke your application simultaneously.

-Default `app-max-concurreny` is set to `-1`, meaning no rate limits are set.
+Default `app-max-concurreny` is set to `-1`, meaning no concurrency.

 ## Different approaches